Cooks Hill

 Cooks Hill is an inner city suburb of Newcastle, New South Wales, Australia.
 It is typified by its tree lined streets, rows of Victorian terrace housing, turn of the century timber cottages and corner pubs.

 Cooks Hill had a population of 3,621 in 2016.
+In 2021 the population had increased to 3774.

 Description

 Cooks Hill is the home of popular "eat street" Darby Street.
-The street has approximately 25 restaurants and cafés, some which enjoy alfresco dining.
-It is home to many of the city's well-known pubs, such as The Cricketers Arms Hotel, The Oriental Hotel, The Delaney and the Commonwealth Hotel.
-Parry street was named the polar explorer Sir William Edward Parry who worked as a commissioner of the A.A Company in 1829.
+The street has approximately 25 restaurants and cafés, some of which enjoy alfresco dining.
+It is home to many of the city's well-known pubs, such as The Cricketers Arms Hotel, The Oriental Hotel, The Delaney, and the Commonwealth Hotel.
+Parry Street was named for the polar explorer Sir William Edward Parry who worked as a commissioner of the A.A Company in 1829.

-The suburb is also home to the Newcastle Region Art Gallery in Laman Street.
-The Gallery houses many works by significant artists, including works by Sidney Nolan, William Dobell, Russell Drysdale and Peter Preston and it is the custodian of a substantial public art collection.
+The suburb is also home to the Newcastle Region Art Gallery and Newcastle Library on Laman Street.
+The Gallery houses many works by significant artists, including works by Sidney Nolan, William Dobell, Russell Drysdale and Peter Preston, and it is the custodian of a substantial public art collection.

-Cooks Hill has a number of smaller inner city art galleries, previously including the Von Bertouch Gallery founded by the late Anne Von Bertouch.
+Cooks Hill has a number of smaller inner-city art galleries, previously including the Von Bertouch Gallery founded by the late Anne Von Bertouch.
 It is believed it was the first commercial gallery outside a capital city in Australia.
-The area also hosts a visual arts scene and several artist-run projects such as the Back to Back gallery.
+The area also hosts a visual arts scene and several artist-run projects, such as the Back to Back gallery that houses the Newcastle Studio Potters Inc.

 The suburb is represented sporting-wise by Cooks Hill United FC and the Cooks Hill Rugby Union Football Club (the "Brown Snakes").

 The Brown Snakes were established in 2007 as a youth-oriented senior Rugby club and have Empire Park, Bar Beach as their home ground.

 Cooks Hill United FC plays at the Newcastle Athletics Field.
-All Age and Junior games are played at National Park No4 & No.6.
+All Age and Junior games are played at National Park Nos.
+4 & No.6.

-The ZPL 1st grade team became inaugural Major Premiers of the new Zone Football League: Premier League Division, beating Morisset FC 1–2 in the Grand Final on Sunday, 18 September 2011 at Wanderers Oval, Broadmeadow.
+The ZPL 1st grade team became inaugural Major Premiers of the new Zone Football League: Premier League Division, beating Morisset FC 1–2 in the Grand Final on Sunday, 18 September 2011, at Wanderers Oval, Broadmeadow.